Student services - AMEP - AMEP Volunteer Tutor Program

 The Adult Migrant English Program (AMEP) is available to eligible migrants and refugees wanting to learn foundation English language and settlement skills, to enable them to participate socially and economically within Australian society.

 The AMEP Volunteer Tutor Program is a sub-program of the AMEP.
-It offers informal language tuition for newly arrived migrants and refugees which is provided by trained volunteers, on a one-to-one basis, outside the classroom environment and in students' homes.
+It offers informal language tuition for migrants and refugees, provided by trained volunteers on a one-to-one basis, outside the classroom environment and in students' homes.

 Why become an AMEP volunteer tutor?

 People become a volunteer for a variety of reasons, including the fact that it is:

 - a great opportunity to get to know other cultures while helping students settle into their new life in Australia

 - a chance to give something back to the community or to make a difference to the people in their community

 - an opportunity to develop new skills or enhance existing knowledge and experience.

 How much time do I need to dedicate?

 AMEP volunteer tutors are welcome to spend as much time with their student as they require.
 However, when volunteers join the program, they make a six-month commitment to meet with their student, for at least one hour per week.